ScoreSaber/scoresaber-wiki/wiki/ranking/criteria/mapping-criteria.md

 - Difficulty naming must follow a common theme relating to the song or map, unless the difficulty names are abbreviations of the default Beat Saber difficulty names.
 - If there are multiple difficulties with similar relative difficulty, the difficulty names must share a commonality that indicates that they are of the same relative difficulty.
 - Difficulty names must not be so long that they overlap with other UI elements.
-- Difficulty names must not exceed 30 characters in length.
 - Difficulty names must not solely consist of one or more usernames.
 Words that happen to be usernames are acceptable within difficulty names as long as they relate to the song.

 #### F. DAT Editing